ACHMartin/seastar_project/docs/index.rst

 This is where the description for the project goes.
 """""""""""""""""""""""""""""""""""""""""""""""""""

-Add some interesting details about the project and they \
+Add some interesting details about the project and it \
-will appear here in the pdf or the online docs.
+will appear here in online docs and in the pdf.

 funding - blah blah blah